Source (GitHub) | Download notebook

 library.

-In this section, we are going to add instrumentation to our python script to allow the System Analyser to plot the loss reported by PopART (this is a Poplar SDK 2.1 feature).
+In this section, we are going to add instrumentation to our Python script to allow the System Analyser to plot the loss reported by PopTorch.

 We have added the libpvti import in the previous section, so we need first to create a pvti Graph object and then create series in the graph.